Platt College's New Campus as of September 12, 2022

-At the beginning of the financial aid year (July 1-June 30 of each year) when federal authorization is made, the Director of Financial Aid evaluates and determines the FSEOG grid as listed in eligibility requirements.
+At the beginning of a student's award year, the Director of Financial Aid evaluates and determines the FSEOG grid as listed in eligibility requirements.

 The FSEOG Program provides need-based grants to help low-income undergraduate students finance the costs of a College education.

 - Must be a U.S. citizen or eligible non-citizen

 - Must be enrolled at least half-time in an undergraduate degree program